Viltipoco Trails Hike - Photo 1

 Viltipoco Trails Hike

-During the hike, we'll discuss the Calchaquí Wars, which took place in the mid-16th century.
-The Spaniards waged war against several indigenous peoples, including the Humauacas led by Viltipoco.
-This commander managed to hold out in Purmamarca's colourful mountains for 60 years after the fall of the Inca empire.
+During the hike, we'll discuss the Calchaquí Wars, which took place in the middle of the 16th century, when Spaniards waged war against various indigenous groups, including the Humauacas led by Viltipoco.
+This commander held out in Purmamarca's colourful mountains for 60 years after the fall of the Inca empire.

-While learning about Viltipoco's story, we'll walk along a dry river bed and admire the scenery of Purmamarca, an area shaped by geological processes over four million years.
+As we learn about Viltipoco's story, we'll walk along a dry riverbed and admire Purmamarca's scenery, noting the geological processes that occurred over four million years.

 Between 1 and 2 pm, we'll return to the starting point in Purmamarca.